emdelponte/TPP/content/post/update-instructions.md

 <ul>

-<li>Manuscripts should contain disease and/or plant pathogen data; please note that <i>first reports of plant diseases/pathogens are no longer accepted under any circumstances</I>.<br>
+<li>Manuscripts should contain **disease and/or plant pathogen data**; please note that <i>first reports of plant diseases/pathogens are no longer accepted under any circumstances</I>.<br>

-<li>Experiments should be repeated in time at least once, unless the research results are from surveys or of non-quantitative nature.
+<li>Experiments should be **repeated in time at least once**, unless the research results are from surveys or of non-quantitative nature.
 Failure to adhere to our experimental and statistical considerations will be grounds for rejection.<br>

-<li>Studies on screening or evaluation of efficacy of synthetic/natural products (fungicides, biocontrol agents, plant extracts, etc.) must include field data and provide additional information on modes of action.
-The latter requirement can be waived if the results are based on meta-analysis using multisite and multi-year datasets and contribute novel information for management.
+<li>Studies on screening or evaluation of efficacy of synthetic/natural products (fungicides, biocontrol agents, plant extracts, etc.) must **include field data and provide additional information on modes of action**.
+The latter requirement may be waived if the results are based on meta-analysis using multisite and multi-year datasets and contribute novel information for management.
 Studies on screening of pathogen populations for drug/fungicide resistance should include in vitro as well as molecular data.<br>

-<li>Studies on screening of plant host genotypes for disease resistance should not be limited to ranking locally-adapted genotypes but provide sufficiently novel information on the mechanisms of resistance or other aspects of broader interest to the international plant pathology community.<br>
+<li>Studies on screening of plant host genotypes for disease resistance should **not be limited to ranking locally-adapted genotypes** but provide sufficiently novel information on the mechanisms of resistance or other aspects of broader interest to the international plant pathology community.<br>

-<li>Submissions must adhere to the manuscript formatting guidelines
+<li>Submissions must adhere to the manuscript formatting guidelines.

 <li>Authors should make sure the manuscript is written in good quality English.
 Non-native English speakers are encouraged to seek external language editing services if needed. </li></ul>